FNsola/Notes/SemB/Operating System/All.md

 **process come from ready state for the first time to its completion (Burst time + Waiting time or Exit time - Arrival time)**
 ### Waiting time
 **process in the ready state waiting for CPU(Turnaround time - Burst time)**
+### CPU and IO Bound Processes
+**If the process is intensive in terms of CPU operations then it is called CPU bound process.
+Similarly, If the process is intensive in terms of I/O operations then it is called IO bound process**
 ### Mode
 > https://www.tutorialspoint.com/User-Mode-vs-Kernel-Mode
 - User mode